Diblo-DevOps/Java-GUI-Console/README.md

 # Java GUI Console
 This is a standalone Java GUI console that is simple to implement in any console based Java code.

-## Usage
+## How to implement the console in my code
 1. Download Console.java and place the file in your project
-2. initialize Console as an object
+2. Initialize the Console class as an object
-3. Run/call your codes
+3. Run your code

-### Examples of use
+### Examples of Use

-Example 1
+_Example 1_

     public class Foo {
         public static void main(String[] args) {